StackVista/stackstate-docs/setup/install-stackstate/openshift_install.md

 ### Generate `values.yaml`

 The `values.yaml` file is required to deploy StackState with Helm.
-It contains your StackState license key, API key and other important information.
+It contains your StackState license key, StackState receiver API key and other important information.

 {% hint style="info" %}
 **Before you continue:** Make sure you have the latest version of the Helm chart with `helm repo update`.